gioblu/PJON/documentation/data-transmission.md

 - `PJON_BUSY` (666) if bus is busy
 - `PJON_FAIL` (65535) if transmission failed

-The `send_packet_blocking` result, of type `uint16_t`, can be used to determine if the transmission occurred successfully or not:
+The `send_packet_blocking` return value, of type `uint16_t`, can be used to determine if the transmission occurred successfully or not:
 ```cpp
 uint16_t result = bus.send_packet_blocking(10, "All is ok?!", 11);